tigerconnect/desktop-app/README.md

 Otherwise, please go through the following checklist.

-- Are notifications enabled in the TigerConnect application (User Profile -> Desktop App Settings)?
+* Are notifications enabled in the TigerConnect application (User Profile -> Desktop App Settings)?
-- Is the Windows system notifications enabled and is TigerConnect allowed to send notifications?
+* Is the Windows system notifications enabled and is TigerConnect allowed to send notifications?
-- Is Windows focus assist enabled and is TigerConnect in the priority list?
+* Is Windows focus assist enabled and is TigerConnect in the priority list?

 ### Is There an MSI Version Available?

 No, but you can either build one with free online tools or use the executable with a startup script in Group Policy to deploy.
 All the [switches](#windows-commandline-options) are built into the executable.

+### Why Isn't Integrated Windows Authentication SSO Working?

+You may need to try the following steps:

+* Is the `ntlmDomains` option set?
+That option may need to be provided so that certain SAML providers fingerprint TigerConnect Desktop App correctly and allow SSO to be offered.
+One such case is Azure.
+* Is the `targetUrl` option set?
+It may need to be either removed or (equivalently) returned to the default value of `"https://login.tigerconnect.com/app/messenger"` in order for the desired SSO flow to be triggered.
+* When you go to the View menu -> "Toggle Developer Tools", go to Network tab and check "Preserve log", go to View menu -> "Reload", continue the login process, and look through some of the network requests with `/ssoprobe` or `/wia` in them, are they successful with a `200` status?
+If not, it may be necessary to compare with using the [TigerConnect Messenger website](https://login.tigerconnect.com/app/messenger) in Chrome or Edge, and/or reach out to [TigerConnect Professional Support](https://tigerconnect.com/support/) to help diagnose.